apache/www-site/content/foundation/marks/register.md

 a brief approximation of the functionality that the *ProjectName* software product provides, it's sufficient.
-Most ASF trademark infringements cases are handled directly with the business or technical contacts at the potential infringer, based on what the Apache *ProjectName* product actually does; thus the specific legal details of the functionality claim are rarely used.
+Most ASF trademark infringements cases are handled directly with the business or technical contacts at the potential infringer, based on what the Apache *ProjectName* product actually does; thus, the specific legal details of the functionality claim are rarely used.

-Some projects may wish to be more specific in their functional claims, to ensure that if any future issue does become a legal one, that the ASF has a more detailed claim to functionality for their trademark.
+Some projects may wish to be more specific in their functional claims, to ensure that if any future issue does become a legal one, the ASF has a more detailed claim to functionality for their trademark.
 Similarly, the ASF's trademark counsel often makes suggestions for putting functionality descriptions into terminology that better matches the trademark examiner's expectations.
-These are some more detailed examples.
+Here are some more detailed examples.

 Counsel has recommended this trademark functionality description for **Apache Tomcat**: